ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 ## Reserving a dedicated host
 {: #reserv-dh}

-You can create multiple dedicated host at once.
+You can create multiple dedicated hosts at once.
 To reserve a dedicated host, perform the following steps:
 1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.
 2. Select your desired workspace.
 3. Click **Dedicated hosts** on the left navigation menu.
-        All your existing dedicated host that you have created are shown.
+        All your existing dedicated hosts that you have created are shown.
 4. Click **Reserve host**.
-5. Select the desired **Dedicated host group** from the available list of host group created before.
+5. Select the desired **Dedicated host group** from the available list of host groups created before.
         Click **Create new** if you have not created a dedicated host before.
 6. Enter your **Host name** and select from the available **Machine type**.
         Dedicated hosts cannot be reserved into host groups for which the current workspace has secondary access.